thomasbertet/reviewer-webhook/README.md

 In the _webhooks_ setting page, add new webhook, and put the URL of your webhook server + **/payload**
 ie: `http://my-webhook-server-host:4567/payload`

+Then, tick the "specific events", and choose at least `Pull request` events.

 # Want to contribute ?

 - [ ] Add ability to configure the reviewer(s).